AnggaR96s/Reforestation/README.md

-## The best time on a clock is 6:30--hands down.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.